azucenacoding/odin_landingpage/README.md

 Finally, the call to action section.
 This part was actually the trickiest, because it's essentially two parts: the actual call to action banner against its overall container.
 On top of that, the parts inside the banner was its own challenge as I had to group both the paragraph element and anchor element inside a div to get the intended effect as shown in the design image.

 I am proud though, because I managed to finish this project and make it semi-responsive as well!
-Thank you for reading, good luck to anyone on the Foundations path.
+Thank you for reading, good luck to anyone on the Foundations path.</p>